Explore this Section

 Normally, a formal complaint is made when a student is not satisfied with Early Resolution of a problem.
 Details on how to get help from the appropriate Early Resolution Officer can be found in the section, Early Resolution, above.
 If you are not sure whether Early Resolution is the right way of dealing with your concerns, you should get some further advice from the ASK service within the Students' Union.
 Please see the section, Who can I go to for advice and assistance? for their contact details.

-If after taking advice you decide to proceed with submitting a formal complaint, please download the Student Complaint Submission Form.
+If after taking advice you want to go ahead with submitting a formal complaint, please download the Student Complaint Submission Form.

 Once you have submitted the form, it will initially be acknowledged by the Student Appeals, Complaints and Conduct team.
-The form will be reviewed and you will then be notified in writing as to whether the Pro Vice-Chancellor (Education & Student Experience) has accepted your complaint for investigation or not.
-There can be occasions when the Vice-Chancellor will nominate an alternative Pro Vice-Chancellor to deal with a complaint but the procedures as described in Regulation 26 will still be followed in the normal way.
+The form will be reviewed and you will then be notified in writing (normally by email) to confirm whether your complaint will be looked into or not.
+If you have not provided all of the relevant supporting evidence with your complaint, you will be asked to provide this as soon as possible.

-Once the investigation is complete, the Investigating Officer will provide you with a preliminary report on their investigation to ask for your comment on the factual accuracy of what is reported (this may not be the same as agreeing with any findings that have been made).
-The Investigating Officer will take any comments you make into account in the final version of the report, which will include their recommendations based on their findings.
+Once the investigation is complete, you will be given a draft copy of the report on the investigation so that you can comment on the factual accuracy of what is reported (this may not be the same as agreeing with any conclusions that have been made).
+The Investigating Officer will take any comments you make into account in the final version of the report, which will include their recommendations, based on their findings, on anything the University may do in light of your case.
 This final version of the report will be sent to the Pro Vice-Chancellor who will consider it and make the final decision on your complaint.
 You will be notified of the Pro Vice-Chancellor's decision in writing.

-There are occasions when a complaint may not be accepted by the Pro Vice-Chancellor.
+As mentioned above there are occasions when a complaint may not be accepted by the University.
 This can include occasions when what has been described in the complaint falls under a separate Regulation, for example if your complaint is in fact an appeal against a result.
 You would then be directed to the appropriate process.
-Another reason for not accepting a complaint can be because what has been described is not eligible for investigation, and this is explained in the section What can I complain about? found above.
-Finally, complaints may be rejected at any stage if they are found to be vexatious or malicious in nature, and students may find themselves subject to Regulation 20, Student Discipline, if this is the case.
+Another reason for not accepting a complaint can be because what has been described is not eligible under Regulation B7, and this is explained in the section What can I complain about? found above.
+Finally, complaints may be rejected at any stage if they are found to be frivolous, vexatious or malicious in nature, and students may find themselves subject to Regulation B1, Student Discipline, if this is the case.

 What if I am dissatisfied with a Formal Complaint investigation?